OlexOlex/TPE-Module/README.md

 * It sometimes takes a while until the router knows the device under its configured name, so it might take some time until you can access it at http://[your configured servername here] (once NodeMCU behaviour seems to have changed at that point as well)
 * The Lua-interpreter-firmware (NodeMCU) is still under (heavy?) development, so some functionalities change (especially for the voltage measuring standard source I experienced it), and before acessing the filesystem via ESPlorer, you might need to send the =node.heap() command ("Heap"-button) a few times to synchronize the connection
 * The requests are unencrypted HTTP-POST requests - no ssl encryption used
-* The voltage reading is rough (no float numbers afailable for multiplication in the needed integer version of nodeMCU)
+* The voltage reading is rough (no float numbers available for multiplication in the needed integer version of nodeMCU)

 ## Material used for this "full feature" Model:
 Detailed information and sample links to the product pages of some online shops are provided in an OpenOffice spreadsheet in the "Hardware" directory.
-(I got most of it on Aliexpress, Ebay and other sources might work as well)
+(I got most of it on Aliexpress, Ebay, Amazon and other sources might work as well)
 * ESP8266 module ESP-12 (or ESP-12E / ESP-12F)
 * TP4056 micro-USB LiPo charging board with overcurrent and undervoltage protection (not just safe charging but safe discharging as well)
 * CP2102 micro-USB to serial adapter (or another 3.3V compatible one)